 Suggestive findings on x-ray

-Bone sarcoma in elderly patients
+Bone sarcoma in older patients

 Radionuclide bone scan using technetium-labeled phosphonates should be done at baseline to determine the extent of bone involvement.